Hi ! I'm Russ Crow. Gardener, and bean collector. These pages are a little about my bean

-$6.00 packet sizes are 50 seeds (somtimes more) for Bush and semi-runner varieties and 35 seeds (sometimes more) for pole varieties.
+All packets are $3.50.
 Large seeded beans do contain less seed numbers in a packet.
-If the packet size does not appear under the varieties name the packet will automatically be a $6.00 size.
-For $3.00 packet sizes the amount of seed in the packet is under the photo of the variety.
-It varies with the size of seed.
+The amount of seed in the packet is under the photo of the variety.
+It generally varies with the size of seed and sometimes the amount of our harvest for any particular variety.

 Something to consider about the beans you see on these pages.
 They are rare beans.
 You will hardly find them in the seed catalogs of major seed companies.
 Sometimes found only in small numbers on very small heritage seed companies that are often found only by happen chance on the internet.
 Their seed is not available by the pound.
 Their lives hang on by mere grams and ounces.
 They are the survivors of the great loss of varieties that has occurred from the late 19th century to the present.
 When 95% of what was once available disappeared, and took it's genetic code with it.